shoedler/slang/README.md

 - [ ] Add tuples.
 E.g. `(1, 2, 3)`.
 They should be immutable and hash to their values.
   - Get-Indexing
   - Get/Set Property
-  - Hashing
   - Tests compiling tuples
   - Tests for tuple destructure
   - Tests for tuple equality
   - Tests for all tuple methods (listlike methods)
-    - Make sure to compare the results (if the return tuples) with an identical tuple literal to ensure hashing is handled correctly withing the methods.
+    - Make sure to compare the results (if the return tuples) with an identical tuple literal to ensure hashing is handled correctly within the methods.
   - Update existing tests involving all builtin types.
 - [ ] Add nillish coalescing operator `??` e.g. `let x = [1] <newline> let v = x[1] ??
 0`
 - [ ] String interpolation.
 C#-style `$"Hello {name}"` (**_See Challenge 16.1_**)